Thursday, April 30, 2009

 Welcome!

-Normally babies start talking at age 18 months.
+Normally babies start talking at 18 months.
 As they reach their 24th month, they should at least could say 3-word phrases, and could verbally express their wants well.
-But when your child is 2 years old already and could say words not more than 30, could not express his wants verbally, then your child has Language Processing Disorder.
+But when your child is 2 years old and could say words not more than 30, could not express his wants verbally, then most likely your child has Language Processing Disorder.

 There are some children that no matter what you do, they could not learn one specific thing.
 For example, a child may be very good in language and comprehension, arts and music, but when it comes to numbers, he's having difficulties learning.
 This is the case of Specific Learning Disabilities.